 Woodes has been making some incredible music from her home base in Melbourne for many years now, but Minecraft has been a more recent venture.
 She picked the game up in 2017 and has been playing it ever since, and with the announcement of her debut album Crystal Ball, she’s marrying those two interests in an incredible way.

 Teaming up with videographer Reuben Gore – who made headlines in April by recreating the grounds of iconic Aussie festival Splendour In The Grass within Minecraft – she’s now planning to launch her album inside the mysterious and enthralling Crystal Ball Village.
-Built within a private Minecraft server which fans gain access to by pre-ordering the record, the village tells the stories of each song on the album through large-scale, fantasy-inspired landscapes.
+Built within a private Minecraft server (like the many accessible via Planet Minecraft) which fans gain access to by pre-ordering the record, the village tells the stories of each song on the album through large-scale, fantasy-inspired landscapes.

 But it’s more than just a realm you can explore, it’s one you can build a home in, uncover secrets and easter eggs, plus hang out with Elle Graham (Woodes) and Reuben as they lay down their finishing touches.
 We spoke to the pair of them to find out a little more about the project.